 I refer to your application for flexible working under (Insert Option) and write to advise that having considered your request, I must now confirm that your application has been unsuccessful.

-In making my decision, I have considered the reasons for you request as well as other consideration relating to the exigencies of the Service.
+In making my decision, I have considered the reasons for your request as well as other considerations relating to the exigencies of the Service.
 Specifically the reasons for your request being denied are (INSERT REASONS).

 I appreciate you may be disappointed with this decision.
-You have the right however, to progress this matter to a formal grievance hearing.
-Should you wish to progress this through the Council’s formal Grievance Procedure you should submit this in writing to (insert appropriate contact details), specifying the details of your grievance and a hearing will be arranged.
+You have the right however, to progress this matter to a formal grievance appeal hearing.
+Should you wish to progress this through the Council’s formal Grievance Procedure you should submit this in writing to (insert appropriate contact details), specifying the details of your grievance and an appeal hearing will be arranged.

 Yours sincerely